bcoin-org/libtorsion/README.md

 target_link_libraries(my_project PRIVATE torsion)
 ```

-Note that `torsion` will be an object library if you are doing a WASI or
-Emscripten build.

 ### Alternate Build Systems

 libtorsion was written generically enough to support any build system you might